 ESEA section 1118(b)(1), as amended by ESSA, is largely unchanged from the supplement not supplant requirement in ESEA section 1120A(b), as amended by NCLB.
 The only change in this requirement from NCLB is the clarification that "non-Federal funds," as used in NCLB, means only public "State and local funds."
-Accordingly, other non-Federal funds, such as private contributions, fundraising, and parent fees, need not be part of determining compliance with the Title I, Part A supplement not supplant requirement.
+Accordingly, other non-Federal funds, such as private contributions, fundraising, and parent fees, need not be part of determining compliance with the Title I, Part A supplement not supplant requirement, unless the State or LEA requires that they be included.

-Although the general requirement in ESEA section 1118(b)(1) remains largely unchanged, ESEA section 1118(b)(3) contains a new provision that represents a significant change from the NCLB Title I, Part A supplement not supplant requirement, 13 particularly with respect to a targeted assistance school.
-14
+Although the general requirement in ESEA section 1118(b)(1) remains largely unchanged, ESEA section 1118(b)(3) contains a new provision that represents a significant change from the NCLB Title I, Part A supplement not supplant requirement, particularly with respect to a targeted assistance school and Title I, Part A funds used at the district level.

-13 See section 1120A(b) of the ESEA, as amended by NCLB.
+&lt;sup>13 See section 1120A(b) of the ESEA, as amended by NCLB.

-14 A "targeted assistance school" is a school in which an LEA uses Title I, Part A funds on allowable activities only for students who are failing, or most at risk of failing, to meet a State's challenging academic standards.
+&lt;sup>14 A "targeted assistance school" is a school in which an LEA uses Title I, Part A funds on allowable activities only for students who are failing, or most at risk of failing, to meet a State's challenging academic standards.
 See ESEA section 1115 for more information.